Sznv91/graduation-TopJava/README.md

 # Known issues
 - Unhandled exception:
 An error that occurs when saving two users with the same email address was not handled.
-- Not yet implemented test methods for REST controller and Spring Security.
-But their work is demonstrated in the SoapUi project.
-In the future, it is planned to release JUnit tests.

 # Authorization
 Spring Security is connected to the project.
 With start application two users are automatically created.